Quantum Computation for Periodic Solids in Second Quantization: Methodology

 into simpler unitary operators $H_i$ that can be readily implemented on a quantum computer.
 In our case, the LCU decomposition of the Hamiltonian is given in section~\ref{sec:majorana representation}, and the $H_i$ consist of strings of up to four Majorana fermions that can be implemented in the Jordan-Wigner representation with a ranged operation \cite{babbush_encoding_2018}.
 The two operators

 facilitate a block encoding of $H/\lambda$ because

 with $\operatorname{UNPREPARE} = \operatorname{PREPARE}^{-1}$.

 The leading order cost of qubitization algorithms is typically proportional to $O(\lambda\sqrt{d}/\epsilon)$.
 A multiplicative $\lambda$ is needed to maintain a fixed energy accuracy $\epsilon$ in phase estimation despite the normalization of the Hamiltonian by $\lambda$.
 Meanwhile, the $\sqrt{d}$ stems from data loading.
-The values of the $d$ coefficients of the LCU $\omega_i$ can be loaded with Toffoli cost of order $O(\sqrt{d})$ with a select-swap network~\cite{Low2018Trading} (also dubbed QROAM~\cite{berry_qubitization_2019}).
+The values of the $d$ coefficients of the LCU $\omega_i$ can be loaded with Toffoli cost of order $O(\sqrt{d})$ with a select-swap network~\cite{Low2018Trading} (also dubbed QROAM~\cite{berry_qubitization_2019}) at the expense of $O(\sqrt{d})$ ancilla qubits.

-Various qubitization methods \cite{babbush_encoding_2018,von_burg_quantum_2021,lee_even_2021,berry_qubitization_2019} factorize the Hamiltonian to find alternative LCUs with lower $L$ and/or $\lambda$.
+Various implementations of the qubitization walk operator~\cite{babbush_encoding_2018,von_burg_quantum_2021,lee_even_2021,berry_qubitization_2019} factorize the Hamiltonian to find alternative LCUs with lower $d$ and/or $\lambda$.
 They also show bespoke implementations of PREPARE and SELECT matching the choice of LCU.
 We base our method on the sparse qubitization method \cite{berry_qubitization_2019,lee_even_2021}, which does not factorize the Hamiltonian, but instead exploits sparsity.
 In the next section, we will give an overview of that method.
 Then we will describe how we have adapted and extended the method to deal with Bloch and Wannier basis sets.
 We focus on the asymptotically dominant costs and confine detailed Toffoli and qubit number costings to Appendix~\ref{sec:detailed costings}.
-The number of T gates is 4 times the number of Toffoli gates.
+The number of T gates is 4 times the number of Toffoli gates~\cite{Gidney2018Halving,babbush_encoding_2018}.